 This depends on the lender.
 Some lenders will use current rules up to Jan.
 1, 2018.
-Likely there'll be a submission deadline around Dec.
-28., 2017.
 DLC will continue to update as more information arises.

 When the stress test for HIGH RATIO (less than 20%, insured deals) was introduced in 2016, consumers were grandfathered under the old rules (no stress test) if the real estate contact date was written before the start of the stress test rule.